 Rock Climbing and Abseiling is a great way to build confidence and trust in oneself.
 We can take you off to one of a range of wonderful outdoor crags.

 This activity can be provided either as a half-day session or as a full-day of climbing.
 As a full day session we can start indoors and then move on to real rock climbing in the afternoon, or to spend the entire day at one of the many nearby rock-climbing venues close to the Delaware Centre.

-Either as a planned session or as a wet weather option, indoor climbing is a fantastic confidence builder amongst young and old alike.
-With our newly completed indoor climbing barn, which includes 18 ropes (over 50 graded climbing routes), an indoor abseil station and over 40 metres of traverse wall, there is something for everyone no matter what their ability.
+Either as a planned session or as a wet weather option, indoor climbing is a fantastic confidence builder among young and old alike.
+With our newly updated indoor climbing barn with 16 rope lines (over 40 graded climbing routes), an indoor abseil station, purpose built boulder with crash mat and over 20 metres of traverse wall, there is something for everyone no matter what their ability.